SNCommunity/req/index.md

 # Game Requirements

-### Please Note: if any major Change to the game happens and you are not available to change them, your character will be removed from the Arcade Fighters game as they will be outdated
+### Please Note: if any major change to the game happens and you are not available to change them, your character will be removed from the Arcade Fighters game as they will be outdated

 *All Subject to change